-The department head forwards a recommendation relative to salary increment to the college dean, who makes a similar evaluation and forwards his/her recommendation and the recommendation of the department head to the Provost.
-The President receives a recommendation from the Provost and forwards his/her own recommendation to the Board of Regents, which makes the final decision on such matters.
+The department head forwards a recommendation relative to salary increment to the college dean, who makes a similar evaluation and forwards their recommendation and the recommendation of the department head to the Provost.
+The President receives a recommendation from the Provost and forwards their own recommendation to the Board of Regents, which makes the final decision on such matters.
 Merit amounts may be adjusted at any level during this process.